How Can I Start a New S.L.A.A. Group in my Area?

 - Join an Intergroup

 Contact the Intergroup nearest you and let them know that you have started a meeting.
-They can help by directing newcomers to your meeting and can give you valuable support to help your meeting grow.
+Intergroups serve an area of one or more cities, states, or even countries.
+They can help by directing newcomers to your meeting via their website and can give you valuable support to help your meeting grow.
 To find an Intergroup near you, visit http://directory.slaafws.org.
 For information on what an Intergroup does and why it is important to join, see http://www.slaafws.org/what-is-intergroup.
+The F.W.S. website directory contains links to all local Intergroup websites.
+If there is no Intergroup available to join, your group is known as a "Lone Group" and will be given an individual listing on the F.W.S. website directory upon registration.
+The resources and connections you will obtain from your Intergroup are vital, so join one if you can!

 - Register with Fellowship-Wide Services

 You should register with F.W.S. after your Group has met at least three times and has had one business meeting.
-Registering makes your group’s information available to others who are looking for S.L.A.A. meetings in your area and helps the F.W.S. office provide better service to your Group.
+Registering helps the F.W.S. office provide better service to your Group and can also be important if proof of affiliation with S.L.A.A. is requested by your meeting place.
 The Registration Form should be submitted on an annual basis or as needed to keep your meeting information current.

 The Registration Area is located at http://www.slaafws.org/register and contains more information.